Psychtoolbox-3/psychtoolbox-3.github.com/docs/OpenXR.md

 Testing also showed that all tested proprietary [OpenXR](OpenXR) runtimes, ie.
 both [OculusVR](OculusVR) and [SteamVR](SteamVR), violate the [OpenXR](OpenXR) specs stimulus timing
-requirements, as of April 2023.
+requirements, as of December 2023.
 The only exception was the open-source
 Monado(XR) runtime for Linux.

 The same limitations are true for the old [OculusVR](OculusVR) runtimes on